 As you all know Apple’s devices like iPhone and iPad have a feature called “Battery Health” which shows the exact battery life or battery health of your iOS devices in percentage.
 On the other hand, Android devices like Samsung don’t have such a feature as iOS.
 Meanwhile, in this guide, we’ll show you 3 effective ways to check battery health on Samsung Galaxy devices.

 Method 1.
-Check Battery Health on Samsung Devices via Samsung Members App
+Check Battery Health on Samsung Phones & Tablets via Samsung Members App

 Samsung has always been the market leader when it comes to mobile devices.
 Samsung Members is a Samsung-specific tool.
 It’s a fantastic application that helps users to maximize the capabilities of their Samsung smartphones.
 You’ll get access to unique information including device diagnostics, support, and community with this app.
 You’ll be able to communicate with other Samsung users as well.
 In addition to technical news, the app contains tips and methods for making Samsung even better.
 If you’re a Samsung fan, this app is a must-have for your phone.